brucezztong/ZZTong.7D2D.Mods/ZZTong-Jokes/README.md

-This modlet started as an experiment to see how to modify the game's tips.
+# ZZTong-Jokes

-It has no useful function other than to put jokes on loading screens.
+This modlet has no useful function other than to put jokes on loading screens.